Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Introduction

-Current research at the intersection of affective computing and generative models has made significant advances in this direction \cite{Li2025EmoVerse,Liu2024OpenSet,Han2024Knowledge}, suggesting that models can be engineered to classify, reason about, and contextualize emotions effectively.
+Current research at the intersection of affective computing and generative models has made significant advances in this direction \cite{Li2025EmoVerse,Liu2024OpenSet,Han2024Knowledge}, suggesting that models can be engineered to classify, reason about, and contextualize emotions effectively~\cite{dongre2024physiology,neupane2025wearable}.
 However, these approaches primarily focus on recognition and evaluation benchmarks, while achieving real-time conversational alignment with human interlocutors is a less developed area.
 More closely aligned with interaction design concerns, recent work by \cite{arjmand2024empathic} on "Empathic Grounding" explores a computational model where empathy functions as grounding evidence within embodied dialogue systems, though their approach targets robotic behavior planning rather than core language interfaces.

 Building on this emerging foundation, our contribution shifts the integration locus from behavior planning to prompting itself as the primary mechanism through which nonverbal context shapes empathic language generation.
-We term this approach \textit{Empathic Prompting}.
+We term this approach \textit{Empathic Prompting}~\footnote{A version of this work is available as a preprint at \cite{Anonymous2025EmpathicPrompting}}.
 Our framework incorporates nonverbal signals—estimates derived from facial expressions capturing valence, arousal, and basic emotions—directly into the prompt pipeline of conversational LLMs.
 Crucially, model parameters remain unchanged; instead, the system conditions are generated at inference time by embedding structured affective context within the system and message prompts.
 This design is aimed at transforming implicit nonverbal communication into explicit semantic representations that can modulate conversational tone, supportive strategy selection, and emotional alignment without requiring specialized training data or architectural modifications, leveraging the well-documented sensitivity of LLMs to prompt structure and content \cite{li2023large}.